-A global study by INTERNATIONAL CENTER FOR JOURNALISTS says introducing AI is second only to ‘shifting revenue models’ as a major challenge facing worldwide newsrooms.
-ICFJ examined newsroom attitudes and practices in 149 countries and 14 languages.
-4,100 journalists and news managers responded.
-The study was supported by Google News Initiative.
+Introducing AI is second only to ‘shifting revenue models’ as a major challenge facing worldwide newsrooms, says a global study.
+The International Center for Journalists canvassed newsrooms in 149 countries and 14 languages and had 4,100 journalists and news managers participate.

-There are gaps in training between current availabilities and the kinds of skills journalists are seeking.
+The report finds training gaps in the kinds of skills journalists are seeking:

-- The greatest demand is for data skills: 79% say they want training in data analysis/working with data but only 41% say it presently is available to them.
+- The greatest demand is for data skills: 79% say they want training in data analysis/working with data, but only 41% say it is presently available.

 - Respondents say they also want to gain skills in cybersecurity, podcasting, fact-checking tools, and promoting their work on social media.

-Beyond overall challenges and training needs, the 82-page report covers business models, leadership, tools, and practices.
-The findings are liberally illustrated with charts and tables.
+The 82-page report also covers business models, leadership, tools, and practices.

 Diana Owen – Professor at CCT